Skip to main content

 Why Vibe Coding Certifications Matter More Than Tool Familiarity

 Knowing how to use Claude or Cursor is table stakes.
-Certifications prove you can operate AI-native workflows at a production level.
+Certifications prove you can operate agentic workflows at a production level.
 Here is why the distinction matters.

 BridgeMind Team·Vibecademy Editorial